Anker PowerExpand Elite 13-in-1 Thunderbolt 3 Dock full review

 If you don't require as many ports or maybe just a couple of specific non-C-type ports, take a look at our roundup of the best USB-C adapters and hubs.

 Anker’s PowerExpand Elite 13-in-1 Thunderbolt 3 Dock is a great docking station for T3 and USB-C laptops.
 It is a serious contender to the crown of best Thunderbolt 3 dock, currently held by Caldigit’s TS3 Plus.
 It lacks the digital audio output, but not many people would use this anyway, and four USB-A ports should be enough for most of us.

 All the Power Expand Elite’s ports are top-end: both USB-C ports, for example, are Gen. 2 at 10Gbps, where some docks boast just 5Gbps C-type ports.

-This is a great option for perfecting your T3 laptop to a desktop setup.
+This is a great option for perfecting your T3 or USB-C laptop to a desktop setup.

 Anker PowerExpand Elite 13-in-1 Thunderbolt 3 Dock: Specs

 - 13-port Thunderbolt 3 docking station